ubhoser/laravel-register-login-search/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

-## Welcome to the laravel-register-login-search wiki!
+## Welcome to the laravel-register-login-search!

-This application uses laravel 4 as backend, jquery as JS and bootstrap as frontend - CSS.
+This application uses laravel 4.1 as backend, jquery as JS and bootstrap as frontend - CSS.

 To run this application

 - Clone it.
-- Make sure you have laravel 4.
+- Make sure you have laravel 4.1.
 Use composer to update your laravel in case.
 - Create a new mysql - database.
 Put the database name in databases.php file in app/config/databases.php.
 The name from my database is hellofresh
 - On console
   - php artisan migrate
   - php artisan db:seed to add the Persons, which i put in the database for the search function.

+Have fun!